Borkum – all the way in the West of East Frisia – is the last stop of my tour of German islands.

 The museum is open from Tuesday to Sunday from 10 a. m. to 5 p. m.

-After the whaling came to an end in 1782, Borkum impoverished.
+After the whaling came to an end in 1782, Borkum was impoverished.
 Consequently, many islanders left to look for work on the mainland.

 In 1834, though, the first bathers came to the island.
 Ever since then, tourism has been Borkum’s most important economic sector.
-Therefore, during high season, it attracts even seasonal workers from the mainland.
+Therefore, during the high season, it attracts even seasonal workers from the mainland.

 However, Borkum’s about 5,200 inhabitants owe their outcome almost completely to tourism.